thunderrabbit/barefoot_rob/content/events/2022/06/26create-a-portrait-of-your-soul.en.md

 ### 🙏 Emico Miscella 🙏

 Emico experienced living, studying and teaching for over 9 years in a Love & Nirvana Sanctuary on the ocean shore in palm tree forest in a pure power spot in Siargao Island, Philippines.
 She is guiding people from around the world in retreats through energy & chakra work, meditation techniques, dynamic movement & dance detox healings, art therapies, astrology & tarot initiations, mystical rituals, fire walking and other adventures...

 She feels true happiness and fulfillment to empower all kinds of unique personalities to reconnect with oneself, own authentic path and upgrade life to next level...

 Since 2020, she is leading retreats, teacher trainings, courses, workshops and private sessions in different parts of Japan.

+Emico has University degrees in History of Art and Comparative Art Studies and is teaching Portait of the Soul Art therapy techniques since 2012.

 ### 🐾 Barefoot Rob Nugen 🐾